dinalzein/Raytracing/README.md

 ```Bash
 Make
 ```
-A Raytracing.exe will be generated, to get the output image 'anti_aliased.bmp', type:
+A Raytracing.exe will be generated, to get the output image: 'anti_aliased.bmp', do:

 ```Bash
 ./Raytracing.exe
 ```

-## Results
+## Result

 <table style="width:100%; table-layout:fixed;">
 	<tr>